About the Club

-Children aged 12 and under who join one of our Development Groups will initially train one day a week, either on a Saturday morning or Thursday evening, and compete for the club in local competitions.
+Children in Yr5 and below will j initially train one day a week, either on a Saturday morning or Thursday (Yr5 Only) evening, and compete for the club in local competitions.

-When they progress to Development Plus they will train two days a week plus competitions.
+When they progress to the Yr6 they will train two days a week plus competitions.

-This can increase for those aged 12 to 15, to three or four days training a week, plus competitions.
+This can increase for those in yr7, to three or four days training a week, plus competitions.